 - Open reduction and internal fixation of shoulder, elbow and forearm fractures.

-- Acromioclavicular and sternoclavicular reconstructions and resection arthroplasties.
+- Acromioclavicular and sternoclavicular repairs, reconstructions, and resection arthroplasties.

 - Management of shoulder arthritis with arthroscopic, minimally invasive, conventional and reverse total joint arthroplasty or hemiarthroplasty.

 - Management of elbow arthritis with arthroscopic, minimally invasive as well as conventional total joint arthroplasty or hemiarthroplasty.

 - The treatment of more rare conditions such as scapular winging and failed surgeries with tendon transfers, revisions and fusions.

 - Warme, WJ.
 The Triangle of Pain; Understanding Symptoms that Accompany Sternoclavicular Pathology.
 University of Washington Department of Orthopaedics and Sports Medicine Research Report, Discoveries 2020.